• Home

 user image

 With a background in software development, B2B marketing, and sales, Semyon Sergunin has worked in automation technology for more than 15 years.
-He drives the global adoption of intelligent automation solutions, including IQ Bot and Discovery Bot.
+He drives the global adoption of intelligent automation solutions, including Document Automation and Discovery Bot.

 Get to know the Automation Success Platform.